tanin47/jquery.default_text/Readme.md

 Alternative solution
 ---------------------

 Alternative solution is to use HTML5's placeholder attribute.
-But, sadly, MSIE's family has not support it yet.
+But, sadly, MSIE's family has not supported it yet.

 How it works
 ------------------
 A text input, which contains the default text, is cloned (using jQuery.clone()).

-Then, it is placed exactly behind the real textbox.
-Then, we make the real textbox transparent.
+Then, it is placed exactly behind the real textbox, and we make the real textbox transparent.

 It is only when the real textbox is focused, it is made opaque.